SEED Stewarding an Edible Estacada District

 · SEED wrote a successful $7,955 grant to the Clackamas County Healthy Eating Active Living in 2010 to complete the construction of the Estacada High School’s 30 ft. x 80 ft. greenhouse.
 The greenhouse was put into service in the fall of 2012.

 · SEED wrote a successful $2,000 grant to the Whole Foods Whole Kids Foundation to expand and build a second garden at the Estacada Middle School in the spring of 2014.
-This row crop garden capitalizes on the long-standing partnership between the Estacada Middle School students and the Estacada Area Food Bank, where students volunteer weekly.
+This row crop garden capitalizes on the long-standing partnership between the Estacada Middle School students and the Estacada Area Food Bank, where students volunteer regularly.
 This garden was built to be planted, maintained and harvested by students, to provide fresh produce that the Food Bank would otherwise have to buy at great expense.

 Annually more than one ton of fresh garden produce is donated to the Estacada Area Food Bank and delivered to the Estacada School District summer food program and school cafeterias from these school gardens.